Rekordbox 7 is out! A shameless cash grab

 A great example is Adobe with Photoshop.

-Photoshop hasn’t become better software over the years with more feature, it has become expensive!
+Photoshop hasn’t become better software over the years with more features, it has become more expensive!

-Before, companies needed to fight with each other over features and user-friendliness.
+Without a subscription, companies need to fight with each other over features and user-friendliness with their competition.

-Every version needed to be better and more innovative than the previous one to make users pay.
+Every version needs to be better and more innovative than the previous one to make users pay.

 But with a subscription model, that need is totally gone.